kruize/autotune/docs/application_metrics_exposure.md

 ```
 Save and exit.

-Monitoring for user workloads will be enabled automatically.Verify
+Monitoring for user workloads will be enabled automatically.
+Verify
 ```
 oc -n openshift-user-workload-monitoring get pods
 ```